orangeGoran/spoact/README.md

 # spoact.si
 Software landing page for webpage, which was made for data menagment for psichiatrists who works on ACT project in slovenia.
 ---
-Install addition software:
+Requirements:
  - npm & nodeJs,
  - mongodb.